yokolet/textblog/AddingGraphQL.md

 3. Define query schema

-    GraphQL defines a schema for queries.
-The query takes care of Rails' index and show methods.
+    GraphQL defines a schema for queries as well.
+The query takes care of what Rails' index and show methods do.
+For example, getting all users or a particular user are done by query.
     Edit `app/graphql/types/query_type.rb` as in blow.

     ```ruby
     Types::QueryType = GraphQL::ObjectType.define do